 One of two traditional styles of extension on offer, Victorian conservatories follow a multi-faceted design.
 The result is a pentagonal or hexagonal floorplan, with the maximum amount of natural light refracting into the room through the glass panels.
 They make for an excellent addition to an older home, as they will maintain the period charm while providing a new social space for your family.

 Another traditional design revamped for modern times, Edwardian conservatories follow the conventional layout with a rectangular floorplan and hipped roof.
-The design makes them incredibly easy to furnish and a fantastic new dining room for you and your family in Essex.
+The design makes them incredibly easy to furnish and a fantastic new dining room for you and your family in Essex or Kent.
 When combined with our stunning tiled conservatory roofs, they are the perfect renovation for an older property.